 Corporate Structure and Constitutional Documents

-Material Contracts and Commitments
+Material Contracts and Agreements

-Analyse all material contracts including customer agreements, supplier contracts, distribution arrangements, and joint venture agreements.
-Pay particular attention to change of control provisions that may be triggered by the investment, termination clauses, and any exclusivity arrangements.
+Review all material contracts including customer agreements, supplier contracts, distribution arrangements, and joint venture agreements.
+Look for change of control clauses that may be triggered by the investment, termination provisions, and any unusual obligations or restrictions.

 Regulatory Compliance and Licences